Skip to main content

 port: 53

-# For an additional BIND running outside any container
+# For an additional BIND running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"